jotafeldmann/elevators/README.md

 ## Purpose

-- Simulate elevators service, given a number of floors X elevators
+- Simulate elevator's service, given a number of floors X elevators
-- Learn TypeScript
 - Learn Deno

 ## How to use